Chia-Network/pool-reference/SPECIFICATION.md

 signature must be signed by the private key of the `authentication_public_key` using the Augmented Scheme in the BLS IETF spec.

-## 1/8 vs 7/8
-Note that the coinbase rewards in Chia are divided into two coins: the farmer coin and the pool coin.
-The farmer coin (1/8) only goes to the puzzle hash signed by the farmer private key, while the pool coin (7/8) goes to the pool.
-The user transaction fees on the blockchain are included in the farmer coin as well.
-This split of 7/8 1/8 exists to prevent attacks where one pool tries to destroy another by farming partials, but never submitting winning blocks.

 ## Difficulty
 The difficulty allows the pool operator to control how many partials per day they are receiving from each farmer.